nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Find student based on student's matriculation number.
     * Pros:
         * Each student entry found uniquely identifies a student.
-        * Only one student entry is shown if the particular student exist in the system.
+        * Only one student entry is shown if the particular student exists in the system.
     * Cons:
-        * The user is required to know student's matriculation number to perform the action.
+        * The user is required to know the student's matriculation number to perform the action.

 * **Alternative 2:** Find student using student's name
     * Pros:
-        * User is not required to know student's matriculation number.
+        * User is not required to know the student's matriculation number.
     * Cons:
         * Multiple student entries will be shown for students with the same name.
 The user might have to look through multiple entires to find a particular student hence causing inconvenience to them.
-        * The user have to type more words if the student name is too long.
+        * The user has to type more words if the student name is too long.

 --------------------------------------------------------------------------------------------------------------------